-C. [Deleted]
+C. [Deleted] 20

-D. Enrollment in field placement, clinic, and simulation courses
+D. Enrollment in field placement, clinic, and simulation courses21

 1. Required first-year courses.
-Except as provided below, no student shall be enrolled in a field placement or clinical course unless that student has first received a passing grade in all of the required first-year courses identified in paragraph (D)(1) of the Graduation Requirements for the J.D. degree.
+Except as provided below, no student shall be enrolled in a field placement or clinical course unless that student has first received a passing grade in all of the required first-year courses identified in paragraph (D)(1) of the Graduation Requirements for the J.D. degree and has completed the two educational experiences on bias, cross-cultural competency, and racism required by ABA Standard 303(c).22